JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 ## Timeline

-4:58 PM EST - An issue with logging in is noticed by JupiterOne Sales
+4:58 PM EST - JupiterOne notices an issue with logging into the JupiterOne web app

-5:00 PM EST - A customer reports authentication issues and their automation failing
+5:00 PM EST - A customer reports authentication issues and their automation failing (API access)

-5:02 PM EST - Issue with logging in and automation failure reported by JupiterOne Support
+5:02 PM EST - JupiterOne identifies additional authentication issues related to login and API access

-5:08 PM EST - A developer notifies customers via the community `#status` channel.
+5:08 PM EST - JupiterOne confirms the issue and notifies customers via the community `#status` channel.

-5:11 PM EST - AWS posts a message in our Personal Health Dashboard that Cognito error rates were increasing in the `us-east-2` region.
+5:11 PM EST - AWS posts a message in the Personal Health Dashboard of JupiterOne's production AWS account.
+The message indicates that Cognito error rates were increasing in the `us-east-2` region, which is where JupiterOne's production environment is located.

-5:17 PM EST - A developer notes that they were able to access J1 APIs via the J1 CLI tool.
+5:17 PM EST - JupiterOne confirms the authentication issues are directly related to the AWS cognito error

-5:20 PM EST - Another developer posts an update in the community Slack `#status` channel that Cognito is in a degraded state and that the team is trying to identify workarounds.
+5:20 PM EST - JupiterOne makes an additional update in the community Slack `#status` channel that Cognito is in a degraded state and that the team is trying to identify workarounds.

-5:46 PM EST - A JupiterOne employee notes that they are able to get back into the app.
+5:46 PM EST - JupiterOne continues to monitor the sutiation and notices that logins are working again

 5:54 PM PST - AWS posts an update identifying the root cause and notifies us that the bad change has been rolled back.
+JupiterOne works on confirming the update from AWS.

 > We can confirm increased Cognito User Pool API errors in the US-EAST-2 Region.
 > We have confirmed the root cause to be a subsystem deployment which we are now
 > in the process of rolling back.
 We are observing steady signs of recovery as
 > the rollback has progressed.

-6:00 PM EST - A JupiterOne employee posts an update to the community `#status` channel that the issue was resolved.
+6:00 PM EST - JupiterOne confirms the fix is in place and posts an update to the community `#status` channel that the issue was resolved.

 ## Summary

-The AWS Cognito Service broke and made it so that users could no longer authenticate and access the JupiterOne app and APIs.
+The AWS Cognito Service had a brief outage and caused authentication failures to the JupiterOne app and APIs.
 The outage lasted approximately one hour.
 Calls to Cognito for authenticating or fetching a token if already authenticated consistently failed until AWS rolled back the change.